davemgj84/wiki-maps/README.md

 # WIKI-MAPS

-- An interactive map in which users can create and favorite thier own personalized maps, using the Google Maps API.
+- An interactive map in which users can create and favorite their own personalized maps, using the Google Maps API.

 - This Project was created for the Lighthouse Labs Web Development Bootcamp Midterm.